-Linkage between extreme cold-weather and global warming
+Linkage between extreme cold weather and global warming

 In general, cold waves are generated and spread from the Arctic.
 However, the Arctic is warming up to four times faster than the rest of the world as a result of global warming driven by greenhouse gases emitted from burning fossil fuels.

 Evidence indicates that global warming has made winters warmer and shorter.
 For example, winters in the US have warmed an average of 3 degrees in the past half-century, with some northern states warming up to 5 degrees.
-On the other hand, a recent study shows that Arctic warming has also a significant impact on extreme winter-weather in both North America and East Asia.
+On the other hand, a recent study shows that Arctic warming has also a significant impact on extreme winter weather in both North America and East Asia.
 Thus, it is also believed that climate warming can make winters to be colder.

 Briefly, there are two major theories about cold weather.
 One theory hypothesizes that our weather is intimately connected with the jet stream, a wavy river of fast-moving air high in the atmosphere, around the level at which airplanes fly.
-When the jet stream swings south, cold Arctic air can dive into the mid-latitudes’ areas, including North America, Europe, and Asia where the most people live in.
+When the jet stream swings south, cold Arctic air can dive into the mid-latitude areas, including North America, Europe, and Asia where most people live in.
 When the jet stream retreats north, warm air will push further north.

-Another theory suggests that cold weather is related to the polar vortex, which is cold air circulated around the Earth’s Poles but can extend further away from them.
-The polar vortex sits extremely high in the stratosphere – above the level of jet stream.
+Another theory suggests that cold weather is related to the polar vortex, which is cold air circulating the Earth’s Poles but can extend further away from them.
+The polar vortex sits extremely high in the stratosphere – above the level of the jet stream.
 In its normal state, the polar vortex rotates very fast, keeping the cold air close to the center, like an ice skater spinning quickly on the spot.
 From time to time, the polar vortex gets disrupted as if the ice skater hits a crack in the ice and flies off course.
-When it is wobbled and dislodged, cold air is spilled out and influence the path of the jet stream, delivering extremely cold air southward.
+When it is wobbled and dislodged, cold air is spilled out and influences the path of the jet stream, delivering extremely cold air southward.

 Correspondingly, there are two hypotheses about how global warming makes winter colder.
 A 2012 study suggests that Arctic warming reduces the difference between the cold temperatures in the north and warm temperatures in the south, leading to a weaker and wavier jet stream, which would allow very cold air to swing from the Arctic more easily into mid-latitude regions.
 However, observations of jet stream patterns after 2012 have not confirmed this hypothesis yet.

 Another study, published in 2021, indicates that Arctic warming can disturb the circular pattern of the polar vortex.
 Usually, a stable polar vortex is centered farther north, and the cold air typically moves from west to east.
-However, a disrupted polar vortex may act in a wavy patten, causing a stretching of the vortex which enables extremely cold air to flow away from Europe but down to Asia or North America in the past two months.
+However, a disrupted polar vortex may act in a wavy pattern, causing a stretching of the vortex which enables extremely cold air to flow away from Europe but down to Asia or North America in the past two months.

 While scientists are still trying to confirm whether global warming can indeed make the polar vortex more unstable, extreme temperature fluctuations or extreme weather events over the world seem to have been exacerbated in recent years.
 Therefore, more ambitious, effective measures to mitigate climate change induced by human activities are indeed warranted.

-Tips for living in extreme cold-weather
+Tips for living in extreme cold weather